python/mypy/docs/source/getting_started.rst

-   For brevity, we often omit imports from :py:mod:`typing` or :py:mod:`collections.abc` in code examples, but mypy will give an error if you use types such as :py:class:`~typing.Iterable` without first importing them.
+   For brevity, we often omit imports from :py:mod:`typing` or :py:mod:`collections.abc` in code examples, but mypy will give an error if you use types such as :py:class:`~collections.abc.Iterable` without first importing them.

 .. note::